mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 # Why does the boundary testing technique work?

 This only works because we understand how it is being implemented.
-We know that the implementation uses intervals and *if logics* that were set up with something like `if (insertedNumber > 25)`.
+We know that the implementation uses intervals and an *if logic* that was set up with something like `if (insertedNumber > 25)`.
 If you look closely, this means that the only place where we could have issues is on the number 25 or even the operands `>` or `≥` , since these were defined manually.
 All the other numbers of the range are being determined by the processor's logic.

 Even though I'm mentioning that we should create tests based on the implementation, this does not mean that we are doing *white box testing*, not quite, because we don't need to know the values that were used.
-With this approach, we are just bringing awareness to the test designed.
 We are concerned about the implemented algorithm but not with the specific values.
 This allows us to have tests that target the weakest spots of the system, rather than testing every value.
-We can consider it as more of a *grey testing technique* since you are very much interested in the methods used to implement the logic and you will base your tests on those methods, but you are not interested in seeing the code for yourself and analyse it.
+We can consider it as more of a *grey testing technique* since you are very much interested in the methods used on the code and you will base your tests on those methods, but you are not interested in seeing it for yourself.

 If this implementation had been done differently, let's say a list of values like this `if (insertedNumber = {1,2,3,4,5,6,7,8,9})`, we would not have been successful when using boundary testing.
-If we had just a list of values, the implementation could be missing a number or have a mistyped.
-This means that the boundary technique wouldn’t apply because all of the values were set up manually.
+If we had just a list of values, the implementation could be missing a number or have one mistyped.
+This means that the boundary testing technique wouldn’t apply because all of the values were set up manually.
 In this case, it would be necessary to test each value, since we had no way to infer that *"since 10 and 19 award a mug, then it is certain that 11, 12, ..., 18 also offer a mug"*.
 This is why it is important to understand how the implementation was done to assess correctly what testing technique to use.

 As we did before, now it's time to check our tests and confirm if they would stand some implementation changes.